Meet our Champions

 Nkechi Egbe (Nigerian Defence Academy, Nigeria)

-I am a Microbiologist and a Molecular Biologist working as a lecturer and researcher at the Nigerian Defence Academy.
-My research interest is in antimicrobial resistance and mechanisms of resistance and virulence in bacterial pathogens and pathogenic yeasts.
-I also study clinical and environmental samples to document antimicrobial resistance as well as research on new antimicrobial compounds.
+I am a microbiologist and a molecular biologist working as a lecturer and researcher at the Nigerian Defence Academy.
+My research interest is in AMR and mechanisms of resistance and virulence in bacterial pathogens and pathogenic yeasts.
+I also study clinical and environmental samples to document AMR as well as research on new antimicrobial compounds.
 As an educator, I have taught science to primary and secondary schools and I have been involved in careers talks and AMR awareness talks in secondary schools.
-Being a Microbiology Society Champion, I will leverage on my skills and experience as an educator to share my passion for microbiology and raise awareness on AMR to the public, particularly to younger people.
+Being a Society Champion, I will leverage on my skills and experience as an educator to share my passion for microbiology and raise awareness on AMR to the public, particularly to younger people.

 -